cohesion/cohesion-docs/docs/quickstart.rst

 Quickstart
 **********

-After installing a clean Cohestion project you should modify your composer.json file and set the project name etc for your project.
+After installing a clean Cohesion project you should modify your composer.json file and set the project name etc for your project.

 You main application code will go into the ``src/`` directory.
 You should create separate subdirectories within that folder for each of your services.